The Future Is Here: Solar Ink

 Nevertheless, before the technology goes to market, the researchers need to significantly improve the efficiency of the solar panels.
 The team says that they are already working in this direction and that they have a lot of investors who are interested in helping them to enhance the efficiency of the technology.

-According to CSIRO the technology could have wide range of applications and has the potential to limit the dependency on traditional sources of electricity and also provide cheap and easily applicable energy source for remote regions and underdeveloped countries.
+According to CSIRO the technology could have wide range of applications and has the potential to limit the dependency on traditional sources of electricity and also provide the future of solar energy, as a cheap and easily applicable energy source for remote regions and underdeveloped countries.